NightShade256/rust-imgui-memory-editor/README.md

 ## License

-Both the sys and wrapper crates are licensed under the MIT license.
+This project is licensed under the terms of the MIT license.